microlens-solutions/proto/README.md

 Costs to be aware of:

 - Each traced `gRPC` message is re-serialized once (`IMessage.ToByteArray()`) for inspection.
-- Captured `HTTP` bodies are buffered in full.
+- Captured `HTTP` bodies are held in one pooled buffer up to `MaximumBytesCaptured` (unbounded by default).
-- A buffered middleware response is delivered to the client when the downstream pipeline completes, not incrementally.
+- With `HttpCompletionOption.ResponseContentRead` (the `HttpClient` default), `HttpClient` makes its own copy of a captured response.
 - Decoding and formatting run synchronously on the calling thread.

 ---